ppy/osu-wiki/news/2018/2018-02-21-aspire-2018-voting-now-open.md

 [![](https://assets.ppy.sh/contests/68/header.jpg)](https://osu.ppy.sh/community/contests/68)

-The voting is [now open over at the Aspire 2018 contest listing](https://osu.ppy.sh/community/contests/68) complete with a bundle of replays by none other than the Champion Above Champions himself, [-GN](https://osu.ppy.sh/users/895581).
+The voting is [now open over at the Aspire 2018 contest listing](https://osu.ppy.sh/community/contests/68) complete with a bundle of replays by none other than the Champion Above Champions himself, ::-GN::{ user-id=895581 }.

 Your votes will help decide the Public Impression scoring aspect of the contest, and like previous iterations of the format, this will account for 50% of the overall score that a map receives, meaning that your vote is *super* important.